Godzilla: Final Wars

-Godzilla: Final Wars (ゴジラ ファイナル ウォーズ, Gojira Fainaru Wōzu) is a 2004 kaiju film directed by Ryuhei Kitamura, written by Isao Kiriyama and Wataru Mimura, and produced by Shogo Tomiyama.
-An international co-production between Japan, Australia, the United States, and China, the film was produced by Toho Studios, CP International, Zazou Productions, and Napalm Films.
-It is the 29th film in the Godzilla franchise, the sixth and final film in the franchise's Millennium series and the 28th Godzilla film produced by Toho.

-The film stars Masahiro Matsuoka, Rei Kikukawa, Don Frye, Maki Mizuno, Kazuki Kitamura, Kane Kosugi, Kumi Mizuno, Kenji Sahara, Masami Nagasawa, Chihiro Otsuka, Shigeru Izumiya, Masakatsu Funaki, Masato Ibu, Jun Kunimura, and Akira Takarada.
-In the film, when a mysterious race of aliens known as the Xiliens arrive on Earth, the Earth Defense Force find themselves locked in battle with various monsters attacking cities around the world, leading them to revive the only chance to save their planet: Godzilla.
+Godzilla: Final Wars (ゴジラ ファイナル ウォーズ, Gojira Fainaru Wōzu) is a 2004 Japanese kaiju film directed by Ryuhei Kitamura, with special effects by Eiichi Asada.
+Distributed by Toho and produced by its subsidiary Toho Pictures, it is the 29th film in the Godzilla franchise, and the sixth and final film in the franchise's Millennium era.
+The film stars Masahiro Matsuoka, Rei Kikukawa, Don Frye, Maki Mizuno, Kazuki Kitamura, Kane Kosugi, Kumi Mizuno, Kenji Sahara, Masami Nagasawa, Chihiro Otsuka, Shigeru Izumiya, Masakatsu Funaki, Masato Ibu, Jun Kunimura, and Akira Takarada, with Tsutomu Kitagawa as Godzilla, Kazuhiro Yoshida as Gigan and Motokuni Nakagawa as Monster X. In the film, when a mysterious race of aliens known as the Xiliens arrive on Earth, the Earth Defense Force (EDF) find themselves locked in battle with various monsters attacking cities around the world, leading them to revive the only chance to save their planet: Godzilla.

-The film coincided with the 50th anniversary of the franchise, and as such, the film features a variety of actors and kaiju from previous films.
-Godzilla: Final Wars premiered on November 29, 2004 in Los Angeles, California, and was released theatrically in Japan on December 4, 2004.
+Unlike the previous Millennium films ignoring the events of every other installment aside from the original 1954 film, Godzilla: Final Wars takes place in the Heisei continuity where Godzilla and other kaiju co-exist with humans since the 20th century, making the film direct-canon with the original film.
+The film coincided with the 50th anniversary of the franchise and features a variety of actors and kaiju from previous films.
+Godzilla: Final Wars premiered on November 29, 2004 in Los Angeles, California, and was released theatrically in Japan on December 4, 2004 to mixed reviews and it underperformed at the box office.
 Before the world premiere, Godzilla received a star on the Hollywood Walk of Fame.

+On the day of its Japanese release, it was shown with a Hamtaro double feature, The Mysterious Oni Picture Book Tower.

+While Godzilla made a cameo appearance in Always: Sunset on Third Street 2 (2007), the Godzilla franchise went on hiatus after Final Wars.
+The next Godzilla film was Legendary Pictures' Godzilla (2014), and the next Toho Godzilla film was Shin Godzilla in 2016.